klees/ILIAS/docs/documentation/input-processing.md

 ```

 Moreover, the `Refinery`-library should provide common constraints and transformations,
-grouped according to their source-type, as required and methods to create a custom
+grouped according to their source-type, as required, and methods to create a custom
 constraint and transformation.
 If common usage patterns of the basic building blocks
 emerge, they could very well get their own constructor on the factory to be available
 more simple.
 Also there might be other forms of syntactic sugar that could be poured
 over the basic building blocks to make the usage nicer, e.g. allowing simple lists
 of transformations instead of `inSeries` in appropriate places.

-The example from the showcase above than could look like this:
+The example from the showcase above then could look like this:

 ```php
 class ilObjectData {